rsingh25/kafka-js-client/readme.md

 ### Pros

-- Great pairing with big data systems like hadoop, spark
+- large scale data movement pipelines, Great pairing with big data systems like hadoop, spark
 - Consumers are autonomous and horizontally scale.
 Slow or failed consumers don’t impact other consumers.

 ### Cons

 - Message Routing is not supported
-- Message can't have different priority, policy security etc.
+- Message can't have different priority, policy, security etc. GDPR is a challenge
+- Data governance is a challenge because ineviably multiple payload version get added by several producers.
+There is no std data governance model. (use Kafka schema registry, or Need third party tools for schema versions mangement).

 ## High level Architecture